Brought to you by Charles P. Hahn, CFP® in conjunction with Lincoln Financial Advisors*

 A successful retirement plan begins, of course, with making smart savings and investing decisions long before you contemplate retiring.
 But of equal or even greater importance is how you manage your money after you’ve left your primary career and begin to turn to your investments to provide the income that supports your lifestyle.

-To boost the chances that your savings will let you live comfortably in retirement, there are five primary areas of risk that you need to address:
+To boost the chances that your savings will let you live comfortably in retirement, there are six primary areas of risk that you need to address:

 To the degree possible, you want to minimize drawing on your capital in a weak market since you’ll have less capital for the rebound.
 Your annual withdrawal rate should be smaller than your average annual return less inflation.
 Of course, to be conservative, you could bring it down even further, and your assets may continue to grow positively even though you’re making withdrawals.

-Health Care Costs: The CPI is often not the most accurate measure of your personal inflation rate, since you may spend disproportionately on health care as you age.
+Health Care Costs: Planning ahead for health care costs is essential.
+After all, people tend to spend more on health care as they age.
 These costs have traditionally run at double or triple the overall rate of inflation and are not under control.
 In addition, consider long-term care insurance as a way to help pay for some of the potential nursing home costs as you get older.

 Writing the Next Chapter